Island Unit Alternatives Analysis

 WDFW is considering an estuary restoration project on the Island Unit to respond to changes at the site and the broader landscape, including aging tide gates and dikes, anticipated sea level rise, and shifting habitat needs.
 The department is assessing several options that range from no restoration to restoring the entire 268-acre site.

-WDFW is considering a habitat restoration project on the Island, and is conducting an alternatives analysis, which is a planning process used to evaluate a range of choices relative to a set of identified criteria.
-The alternatives at the Island Unit will range from no restoration to restoration of the entire 268-acre site.
+To evaluate options, the department is conducting an alternatives analysis, which is a planning tool used to evaluate a range of choices relative to a set of common criteria.
+WDFW is evaluating alternatives based on state requirements and policies, fish and wildlife needs, community values, as well as input from the Island Unit Advisory Group, tribes, and the public.

 The Washington Department of Fish and Wildlife is committed to sharing timely project information with the local community, stakeholders, tribes and government agencies, as well as providing opportunities for comment during project planning.

 To receive periodic updates on the Skagit Island Unit Alternatives Analysis, please subscribe to our mailing list by filling out the form below.

 In July 2019, WDFW solicited applicants for advisory group to provide input on several aspects of the project.
 The advisory group met from November 2019 through November 2020, and will meet again after a preferred alternative is selected.
 To view the meeting summaries and materials, visit the advisory group website.